brittlq/brittlq/README.md

 - `!next` - User: peek at the upcoming group.
 Does not modify the queue.
 - `!place` - User: get their position in the queue, with an estimated wait time.

+## Developing

+To set environment variables for the frontend application copy `frontend/.env.local.base` to `frontend/.env.local` and set your Twitch client id and redirect uri there.

 ## Roadmap

 - [x] Add ability to change party size.
 Not really necessary in its current use case, this would just make the bot less brittle